Orange-OpenSource/hurl/docs/manual/hurl.md

 Like [`-L, --location`](#location), but allows sending the name + password to all hosts that the site may redirect to.
 This may or may not introduce a security breach if the site redirects you to a site to which you send your authentication info (which is plaintext in the case of HTTP Basic authentication).

+### --max-filesize <BYTES> {#max-filesize}

+Specify the maximum size (in bytes) of a file to download.
+If the file requested is larger than this value, the transfer does not start.

 ### --max-redirs <NUM> {#max-redirs}

 Set maximum number of redirection-followings allowed